Holiday Scam Statistics 2025: Keep Your Information Safe This Holiday Season

 12. The majority of U.S. consumers show susceptibility to online scammers

-According to a 2024 AARP survey, most consumers in the United States failed a 10-question safe shopping quiz, which is a sign that they may be vulnerable to online fraud and scams.
-7 out of 10 respondents failed the quiz, showing that the majority of shoppers aren’t as well-versed in staying safe while shopping online as they think.
+According to a 2025 AARP survey, most consumers in the United States failed a 10-question safe shopping quiz, which is a sign that they may be vulnerable to online fraud and scams.
+Only 27% of respondents passed the quiz, showing that the majority of shoppers aren’t as well-versed in staying safe while shopping online as they think.

-Additionally, nearly two-thirds of respondents (64%) incorrectly think that online stores and retailers will request their login data before providing customer support.
+Additionally, two-thirds of respondents (66%) incorrectly think that online stores and retailers will request their login data before providing customer support.

 How to stay safe while holiday shopping